MarkGalicia/github-final-project/README.md

-# Simple Interest Calculator

-## Description
+# This is the README.md file for the **github-final-project**

-This project contains a simple shell script that calculates simple interest based on the principal amount, annual rate of interest, and time.
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

-## Features
+## Input

-- Calculates simple interest
+- p, principal amount
-- Written in Bash
+- t, time period in years
-- Easy to run from the command line

-## Files
-- LICENSE
-- README.md
-- CODE_OF_CONDUCT.md
-- CONTRIBUTING.md
-- simple-interest.sh

-## Author
-MarkGalicia
+- r, annual rate of interest

-## License
+## Output

-This project is licensed under the Apache 2.0 License.
+simple interest = p*t*r/100